Jumio/mobile-sdk-ios/docs/integration_guide.md

 To make our SDK capable of reading NFC chips you will need to set the following settings:

 Add the Near Field Communication Tag Reading capability to your project, App ID and provisioning profiles in [Apple Developer portal](https://developer.apple.com).
 Add `NFCReaderUsageDescription` to your __info.plist__ file with a proper description of why you are using this feature.
-You will also need to add the following key and value to your plist file to be able to read NFC chips from passports:
+You will also need to add the following key and value to your plist file to be able to read NFC chips from passports and identity cards:
 ```
 <key>com.apple.developer.nfc.readersession.iso7816.select-identifiers</key>
 <array>